dddrrreee/cs240lx-22spr/labs/7-mem-protection/README.md

        having 10-100s of thousands of processes by eliminating the need for a page table by simply pinning entries on context switch.

-    2. Linker script hacks: currently our processes are squished together in one single page: we want to seperate the code and read-only data from writeable data on different pages.
+    2. [next time] Linker script hacks: currently our processes are squished together in one single page: we want to seperate the code and read-only data from writeable data on different pages.
 You'll do so by modifying the class linker script.
 You'll then modify the "loader" code in `libpi/staff-src/cstart.c` to lay things out as needed.

-     3. Change the code so that you can copy the
+    3. Watchpoints to catch Igor's bug.

 All of these are examples of general things that are useful to know.
 In particular one of the big things we never covered is how to do